Intervertebral discs are quite resilient. So, it makes sense that most bulging discs repair themselves over time with adequate rest and treatment.

 Often, a bulging disc will show up on an MRI or CT scan performed for another condition, and the patient is surprised because there is no pain or discomfort connected to the weakened disc.
-Down the road, another MRI may reveal that the disc has regained its normal shape and returned to its place in between the vertebrae, where it acts as a natural cushion, allowing the spine to move and flex.
+Down the road, another MRI could reveal that the disc has regained its normal shape and returned to its place in between the vertebrae, where it acts as a natural cushion and allows the spine to move and flex.
 That bulging disc was able to repair itself.

 - An individual rests and avoids activity that puts strain on the back, giving a disc time to heal.

 - The disc gets the proper nutrients, oxygen and blood flow to regain its shape and function.
 Medically approved bulging disc exercises can help this natural healing process.